campusrover/labnotebook2/docs/reports/2024/GestureBot.md

 Purpose: Allows users to manually save poses and command the robot to navigate to those poses. \
 Importance: \
 Used for our gesture recognition to remember a specific pose when it recognizes an object and be able to navigate back to it. \
-Specific gestures allow it to save the specific position and navigate back.

 # Usage